Y-digital-Asia/Y-digital-Asia-website/content/approach.en.md

   right_button_link: "/contact/"
 numbered_features:
 - text: During the first meeting we get to know each other and like to hear from you what challenge you are facing.
-We see this as a key to success for a longterm relationships, based on mutual trust.
+We see this as a key to success for a long-term relationship, based on mutual trust.
 Together we will explore our AI solutions, discuss showcase references and define AI-opportunities that add value to your business.
 - text: We start with why.
 Our digital transformation experts will acquire a deep